 Sign language interpreters

-The office provides sign language interpreters for students, staff or faculty who need to communicate via sign language.
+Disability and Access Services provides sign language interpreters for students who need to communicate via sign language.
 If you need sign language interpretation services, please contact us to make a request.
 Keep in mind that the office requires a minimum of seven calendar days’ notice to assign an interpreter for a class or event on campus.

 - Students requesting sign language interpreters should provide their semester schedules as soon as possible so interpreters can be arranged for their classes.